Back to jobs

 San Francisco, California

-• Responsible for providing on site treatment connections including referral and linkage to substance use disorder treatment, medical care, HIV, HCV and STI testing,vaccinations and other health and social services at 6th St Center, mobile sites and street outreach.
+• Provide on site treatment connections including referral and linkage to substance use disorder treatment, medical care, HIV, HCV/STI Testing, vaccinations, and other health and social services.

-• Provide substance use treatment readiness coaching; risk reduction counseling; substance use treatment adherence counseling.
+• Provide active counseling, motivational interviewing style substance use treatment readiness coaching, risk reduction counseling, and substance use treatment adherence counseling.

-• Creating warm and welcoming environments for people who use drugs, with an emphasis on excellent customer service and compassionate care
+• Create a warm and welcoming environment for people who use drugs, with an emphasis on excellent customer service and compassionate care

 • Provide on-site health education and substance use treatment awareness counseling at both mobile sites and 6th St Center